A new law takes effect in Arkansas on July 24, 2019, giving cyclists more options on the road with no change in the right-of-way for any road users.

 The bill was supported by the League of American Cyclists, PeopleForBikes, and local advocacy groups such as Bicycle Advocacy of Central Arkansas and Bike NWA.

-“This Act is likely to improve the safety of bicyclists by promoting the use of side streets and lessening the time that bicyclist are exposed to dangers at intersections,” said The League of American Bicyclists Policy Director Ken McLeod.
+“This Act is likely to improve the safety of bicyclists by promoting the use of side streets and lessening the time that bicyclists are exposed to dangers at intersections,” said The League of American Bicyclists Policy Director Ken McLeod.

 State + Local Policy for PeopleForBikes and Bicycle Product Suppliers Association Director Morgan Lommele said, “Studies show that bicyclists are safer when they are able to get a head start at intersections, and they become more visible to the drivers behind them, which helps avoid crashes and keeps all road users safe.”

-Vice President at Crafton Tull and Advisory Council member Dave Roberts added, “By making it easier for cyclists to move through our cities for commuting to work, school, medical care, shopping and more, this Act will encourage better health among our citizens and less wear and tear on our roads, saving tax dollars locally and statewide.”
+Vice President at Crafton Tull and Advisory Council member Dave Roberts added, “By making it easier for cyclists to move through our cities for commuting to work, school, medical care, shopping, and more, this Act will encourage better health among our citizens and less wear and tear on our roads, saving tax dollars locally and statewide.”

 Although many states have similar laws specific to either stop signs or red lights, Arkansas is only the second state to make the law cover both.
 Idaho was the first state to do this in 1982.
 Cyclists commonly refer to the law as the “Idaho Stop Law.”

-Former Little Rock Mayor and Arkansas Tourism Director Jim Dailey represents the Arkansas Department of Parks and Tourism on the council.
+Former Little Rock Mayor and Arkansas Tourism Director Jim Dailey represent the Arkansas Department of Parks and Tourism on the council.
 He said, “Arkansas has made great strides in marketing itself as a bicycle-friendly state.
 This law will cement us as the “Cycling Hub of the South.”

 The bill was sponsored by state Senator Missy Irvin of Mountain View and co-sponsored by state Representative Jay Richardson of Fort Smith.
 “I was proud to bring a bill forward that makes our roads safer for cyclists, improves traffic flow, and boosts tourism.
 This is a win for everyone in the state,” said Senator Irvin.